jbbacon/GIRF_PE_Python/README.md

 ---

-**GIRF_PE_Processing.py** - This process the raw scanner data (currently only Siemens) performing 2D Fourier Transform, coil combination and arranging the data into a sensible format.
+**GIRF_PE_Processing.py** - This processes the raw scanner data (currently only Siemens) performing 2D Fourier Transform, coil combination and arranging the data into a sensible format.
 Zero padding can be defined before the Fourier Transform to improve the spatial resolution.

 Run the script through terminal as
 ```